aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.tables/listcolumn/_index.md

 ## ListColumn class

-Represents a column in a list.
+Represents a column in a Table.